Best Cenotes of the Yucatan Peninsula

 - What to Bring: Waterproof camera or GoPro.

 Sleep Well After the Cenotes…

-I don’t quite know why…but every time after we swam in a cenote, we had the BEST SLEEP ever!!
-I’m not a scientist or anything, & I couldn’t tell you exactly why ~ maybe it’s the minerals, or the fresh water, or the sacred Mayan energy ~ who the heck knows!?
-But after you’ve swam in some of these cenotes, get ready to have some of the best sleep of your life.
-An unintended but welcome side effect.
+I don’t know why…but every time we swam in a cenote, we had the BEST SLEEP ever!!
+I can’t tell you exactly why ~ maybe it’s the minerals in the water (magnesium?), or that sacred Mayan energy ~ who the heck knows!?
+An unintended but welcome side effect…